arnabs542/interviewpractice/bucketing/k-empty-slots.md

 >
 > Given flowers = `[1,2,3]`, k = `1`, return `-1`.

 The problem statement is a bit confusing, but the main idea is rather straightforward.
-We are given an array of flowers and an integer _k_.
+We are given an array of flowers and an integer `k`.
 Everyday, a flower transitions from the non-blooming state to the blooming state, where it will permanently remain.
 The number in the `flowers` array tell us which flowers blooms on that day.
 For example, if `flowers[0] = 4`, then on the 0th day, the flower at position 4 blooms.
-We are tasked to find the earliest occurrence in which there are two flowers \_k \_distance apart, and none of the flowers between the two are blooming.
+We are tasked to find the earliest occurrence in which there are two flowers `k ` distance apart, and none of the flowers between the two are blooming.

-##### Code \(Iteration\):
+##### Brute Force:

 ```py
 def kEmptySlots(flowers, k):